AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ## Registered Users {#registeredusers}

-Captivate Prime records the number of users registered in the system every week.
+Learning Manager records the number of users registered in the system every week.
 Administrators can view this report to understand the registered count of users on that day of the week.
 Registered count once stored for a week does not change.
 Hence historical registered count is not related to the current set of learners in the system.

 This report provides information of the number of users registered in your account week over week.